 While mail carriers are the occupation affected the most by dog attacks, anyone can be a victim, especially young children and the elderly.
 It’s not uncommon for people to be attacked by their own family pet.
 Any dog can bite.
 There are no exceptions.

 If you suffered injuries from a dog attack caused by someone else’s negligence, that person could be held liable.
 You may be able to recover compensation for your injuries and other damages.
-An experienced Indianapolis dog bite lawyer can assess your case today.
+An experienced Indianapolis dog bite lawyers can assess your case today.
 Contact Holland & Holland for a free consultation at (317) 581-4400.